ShipHawk/shiphawk-ruby/README.md

 Our ruby gem provides an easy-to-use wrapper for ShipHawk's V3 REST APIs (note the new and improved V4 endpoints will be released shortly).

-Your can easily integrate many different shipping services into your business with this client (see example below).
+You can easily integrate many different shipping services into your business with this client (see example below).
 Please sign up for an account here at **https://shiphawk.com** to get your `api_key`.

 **Note**: If you're not a developer, be sure to ask us about our **Dashboard**, a slick UI for organizing all your shipping data.
 We also offer a variety shipping tools and widgets which can greatly simplify your company's shipping needs.